playframework/play-socket.io/docs/ScalaSocketIO.md

 ### Handling no arguments

 In certain situations you may have a message with no arguments.
-This can be handled by using `encodeNoArgs` or `decodeNoArgs`, which produces `pekko.NotUsed` as the message:
+This can be handled by using `encodeNoArgs` or `decodeNoArgs`, which produces `NotUsed` as the message:

 ```scala
 import play.socketio.scaladsl.SocketIOEventCodec._